lokal-ninja/mexico/content/cities/san-andres-cholula/tortilleria-maria.md

 ---
-title: "tortillería María"
+title: "Tortillería María"
 url: /san-andres-cholula/tortilleria-maria/
-shop: supermercado
+shop: general
 ---